Extended hamiltonian action for arbitrary spin fields in flat and AdS spaces: Introduction

 \section{Introduction}

 In view of the aesthetic features of extended hamiltonian approach to the relativistic field dynamics a interest in this approach was periodically renewed (see e.g. Refs.\cite{Dirac:1951zz,Fradkin:1977hw}).
 The extended hamiltonian approach provides systematic and self-contained way to study many aspects of relativistic field dynamics.
 Progress in understanding higher-spin field dynamics \cite{Vasiliev:1990en} has lead to intensive and in-depth study of various aspects of $AdS$ field dynamics.
 Lagrangian formulation of higher-spin fields was developed many years ago in Refs.\cite{Fronsdal:1978rb,Fronsdal:1978vb}.
 By now many interesting approaches to $AdS$ fields are known in the literature.
-However we note that the extended hamiltonian formulation of massless and massive higher-spin fields in flat and AdS spaces of arbitrary dimensions has not yet been worked out. \footnote{ Discussion of hamiltonian formulation of massless fermionic fields in $4d$ flat and $AdS_4$ spaces may be found in Refs.\cite{Aragone:1979hw,Vasiliev:1987hv} (for some discussion of massless bosonic fields in $AdS_4$ see Ref.\cite{Vasiliev:1987hv}).
-Discussion of hamiltonian formulation of massive spin 3/2 fermionic field in $4d$ flat space may be found in Ref.\cite{Rindani:1988wf}.}
+However we note that the extended hamiltonian formulation of massless and massive higher-spin fields in flat and AdS spaces of arbitrary dimensions and conformal fields in flat space of arbitrary dimensions has not yet been worked out. \footnote{ Discussion of hamiltonian formulation of massless fermionic fields in $4d$ flat and $AdS_4$ spaces may be found in Refs.\cite{Aragone:1979hw,Vasiliev:1987hv} (for some discussion of massless bosonic fields in $AdS_4$ see Ref.\cite{Vasiliev:1987hv}).
+Discussion of hamiltonian formulation of massive spin 3/2 fermionic field in $4d$ flat space may be found in Ref.\cite{Rindani:1988wf}.
+Hamiltonian formulation of conformal spin-2 field in $4d$ space is considered in Ref.\cite{Lee:1982cp}.}

-The purpose of this paper is to develop gauge invariant hamiltonian approach to totally symmetric arbitrary spin massless and massive fields in flat and AdS spaces.
+The purpose of this paper is to develop gauge invariant hamiltonian approach to totally symmetric arbitrary spin massless and massive fields in flat and AdS spaces and conformal fields in flat space.
 In this paper we deal with free bosonic fields.
 Our approach to the extended hamiltonian field dynamics can be summarized as follows.